 \item The following observation was kindly communicated to us by Philip Ture\v{c}ek: a right P{\l}onka magma $(X, \, \cdot)$ is associative if and only if there exists an idempotent self-map $f = f^2: X \to X$ such that $(X, \, \cdot) = (X, \, \cdot_f)$.
-In particular, using say \cite[Lemma 1.4]{acm1}, we obtain that the number of isomorphism classes of all associative right P{\l}onka magma on a set wiht $n$ elements is the Euler partition number $p(n)$.
+In particular, using say \cite[Lemma 1.4]{acm1}, we obtain that the number of isomorphism classes of all associative right P{\l}onka magmas on a set with $n$ elements is the Euler partition number $p(n)$.